 This unit has no prescribed assessment methods.
 Evidence for this unit may include, but is not limited to:

-- Essay

-- Report
+- Written question and answer/test/exam

-- Oral guestion and answer
+- Oral question and answer

 - Written description

-- Reflective log/diary
+- Project

 - Group discussion

 All evidence must be clearly signposted and made available for the external moderator upon request.